EdJoPaTo/website-stalker-example/sites/com-apple-healthcare.md

 Apple in the hospital.
 ----------

 Our products transform the way doctors and nurses work with their patients.
 Apps on iPhone and iPad allow hospitals to work more efficiently.
-Clinicians to access health records and data right when they need them.
-Nurses to ensure better patient safety while administering medication.
-And patients to stay informed and engaged in their own care by communicating with their medical teams during hospital stays.
+Clinicians can access health records and data right when they need them.
+Nurses can ensure better patient safety while administering medication.
+And patients can stay informed and engaged in their own care by communicating with their medical teams during hospital stays.

 ---